Y-T-G/Y-T-G.github.io/content/about/index.md

 ### Computer Vision Intern @ Tapway (Jan 2022 - Sep 2022)

-An AI startup where I worked on projects from high-profile clients such as PLUS, RTS, KLK and others which are now deployed to production.

-**Python Development**

 - Developed an efficient inference pipeline to detect and track anomalous objects with ~90% accuracy.
 - Implemented intelligent runtime ROI adjustment to tackle continuous variations in ROI, improving counting accuracy.

-**Model Inference Optimization**

 - Reduced resource starvation and latency spikes in multi-stream inference by optimizing the number of threads spawned by each process.
 - Fixed a major memory leak in the inference pipeline that was causing noticeable degradation in performance.